Corus Entertainment (TSE:CJR.B) Shares Up 33.3% – Should You Buy?

-CJR.B has been the topic of several research reports.
-TD Securities lowered their target price on Corus Entertainment from C$0.05 to C$0.01 and set a “sell” rating on the stock in a research note on Tuesday, November 4th.
-Royal Bank Of Canada lowered their price target on Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating on the stock in a report on Wednesday, October 29th.
-One research analyst has rated the stock with a Hold rating and one has given a Sell rating to the stock.
-According to data from MarketBeat, the company presently has a consensus rating of “Reduce” and a consensus price target of C$0.08.
+CJR.B has been the subject of a number of analyst reports.
+Royal Bank Of Canada cut their price objective on shares of Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating for the company in a research report on Wednesday, October 29th.
+TD Securities cut their price target on shares of Corus Entertainment from C$0.05 to C$0.01 and set a “sell” rating for the company in a report on Tuesday, November 4th.
+One research analyst has rated the stock with a Hold rating and one has assigned a Sell rating to the stock.
+According to data from MarketBeat, the stock has a consensus rating of “Reduce” and an average price target of C$0.08.

 Corus Entertainment Price Performance

-Corus Entertainment (TSE:CJR.B – Get Free Report) last issued its quarterly earnings data on Wednesday, January 14th.
+Corus Entertainment (TSE:CJR.B – Get Free Report) last issued its earnings results on Wednesday, January 14th.
 The company reported C($0.01) earnings per share for the quarter.
-Corus Entertainment had a negative return on equity of 1,490.58% and a negative net margin of 51.98%.The business had revenue of C$267.57 million during the quarter.
-On average, research analysts forecast that Corus Entertainment Inc. will post 0.0540541 earnings per share for the current fiscal year.
+Corus Entertainment had a negative return on equity of 1,490.58% and a negative net margin of 51.98%.The company had revenue of C$267.57 million for the quarter.
+As a group, equities analysts forecast that Corus Entertainment Inc. will post 0.0540541 EPS for the current fiscal year.

 Corus Entertainment Company Profile